francescobozzo/asa_project/report/03-single-agent.md

 \end{algorithmic}
 \end{algorithm}

-Where $\phi$ is the learning rate hyper-parameter that can be used to regulate the impact of the last measured instant speed with respect to its historical value.
+Here, $\phi$ represents the learning rate hyper-parameter, which can be utilized to control the influence of the most recent measured instantaneous speed in relation to its historical value.

 ### Parcel decay {#sec:parcel-decay}
-In addition to the agent speed estiamtion, our agents are able to estimate the parcel reward decay over time.
-Similarly to the player speed estimation, the parcel decay is computed from timestamp differences, where each timestamp is associated to a sensed reward update of a visible parcel.
+Apart from estimating the agent's speed, our agents are also capable of estimating the decay of parcel rewards over time.
+Similar to the player speed estimation, the parcel decay is calculated based on differences in timestamps.
+Each timestamp is associated with a sensed reward update of a visible parcel, allowing us to estimate the decay of the parcel rewards as time progresses.

 \begin{algorithm}[H]
 \caption{Get parcel decay estimation}